David-Tam/ML-Bank-Churn/README.md

 **6. ROC curves analysis**

 ## 1. Data Access

-First of all, let's load up the dataset.
+Let's load up the dataset.
 Note that a data point will be droped if there is any missing piece within a client's data.
 ![alt text](images/1.png)

 It has a dimension of 9998-by-14: 9998 client data points and 14 variables.